ESA-Datalabs/dotAstronomy13/project_template.md

 ***

 ### 1. Introduction
-Please add a description of your project, including your research goals or questions here.
+Please add a description of your project, including your goals or questions here.

 ### 2. Methodology
-Please provide an overview of your research approach and workflow.
+Please provide an overview of your approach and workflow.

 ### 3. Preliminary Findings
 Please describe your preliminary findings here.